 Battle of the Atlantic 70th anniversary

-2013 is the 70th anniversary of the Battle of the Atlantic.
-Find out more about this crucial campaign of the Second World War in our Battle of the Atlantic online features.
+2013 was the 70th anniversary of the Battle of the Atlantic.
+Find out more about this crucial campaign of the Second World War in our Battle of the Atlantic online feature.